FlumpStudios/CryptoLib/README.md

 </p>

 <p>
- If you need to encrypt or decrypt a string from a static class you can encrypt or decrypt strings directly by using the EncyptionHelper class.
+ If you need to encrypt or decrypt a string from a static class you can run the cipher directly by using the EncyptionHelper class.
  This contains 2 public static methods <br/>
  EncryptString(string text, string inputString, string salt) <br/>
  DecryptString(string encryptedText, string inputString, string salt) <br/>

- You can call these methods directly to encrypt/decypt an individual string.
 </p>